grafana/grafana/docs/sources/panels-visualizations/visualizations/table/index.md

 # Table

 Tables are very flexible, supporting multiple modes for time series and for tables, annotation, and raw JSON data.
 This visualization also provides date formatting, value formatting, and coloring options.
-In addition to formatting and coloring options, Grafana also provides a variety of _Cell types_ which can be used to display gauges, sparklines, and other rich data displays.
+In addition to formatting and coloring options, Grafana also provides a variety of _Cell types_ which you can use to display gauges, sparklines, and other rich data displays.

 {{< figure src="/static/img/docs/tables/table_visualization.png" max-width="1200px" lightbox="true" caption="Table visualization" >}}